Zoom Rooms Audio Guidelines

 Audio is the most important aspect of your Zoom Room!

 Without audio, the meeting cannot happen.
-In this article we will discuss many of the concepts & features that are most important when thinking about audio performance in a Zoom Room design.
+In this article, we will discuss many of the concepts and features that are most important when thinking about audio performance in a Zoom Room design.

 Think about everything that happens from the word being spoken to that word being heard by a participant on the far end.
 The following are all factors along the way:

 - Input Processing Quality